 Once your physician has confirmed the occurrence of vertebral slippage in your spine, he or she will likely recommend that you begin a course of conservative (non-surgical) treatments.
 Methods of this nature often include thermotherapy, cryotherapy, physical therapy, non-steroidal anti-inflammatory medications, narcotic pain medications and others.
 In addition to or in lieu of conservative therapies, you may also decide to explore alternative (holistic) treatments, such as massage, acupuncture, acupressure, chiropractic adjustments, yoga or herbal therapies.
 Should you decide to try one or more alternative treatments, it is essential that you consult with your physician and a certified complementary and alternative medicine (CAM) professional to avoid complications.

 Laser Spine Institute

 If your physician has confirmed a low-grade spondylolisthesis diagnosis, and several weeks or months of conservative treatments have failed to provide you with relief from the symptoms of nerve compression, you may be a candidate for a minimally invasive procedure.
 Laser Spine Institute, the leader in minimally invasive spine surgery, offers several different options to treat low-grade spondylolisthesis and other spinal conditions, like bulging and herniated discs, spinal arthritis and others.
-Contact Laser Spine Institute to schedule your complimentary initial consultation.
+Contact Laser Spine Institute to schedule your initial consultation.